 '''

-g++ -c -O2 -Wall -Wextra -pedantic-errors -Wold-style-cast -std=c++11 file.cc
+g++ -c -02 -Wall -Wextra -pedantic-errors -Wold-style-cast -std=c++11 file.cc

 '''

-Short explanations (you can read more about these and other options on the gcc and g++ manpages):
+Short explanations (you can read more about these and other options in the gcc manual):

 -c just produce object code, do not link

 -02 optimize the object code (perform nearly all supported optimiza-

 tions)

 -Wall print most warnings

 -Wextra print extra warnings

 -pedantic-errors treat "serious" warnings as errors

--Wold-style-cast warn for old-style casts, e.g., (int) instead of static_cast <int></int>
+-Wold-style-cast warn for old-style casts, e.g., (int) instead of static_cast<int></int>

--std=c++11 follow the new C++ standard (use $-std=c++0x$ on early versions
+-std=c++11 follow the new C++ standard (use -std=c++0x on early versions

 of g++)

 -stdlib=libc++ Clang only - use Clang's own standard library instead of GNU's

 libstdc++

 Do not disregard warning messages.
-Even though the compiler chooses to "only" issue warnings, your program is erroneous or at least questionable.
+Even though the compiler chooses to "only" issue warnings, your program is most likely erroneous or at least questionable.
+It is strongly recommended that you add the option -Werror, which treats warnings as errors.